westerndigitalcorporation/zonedstorage.io/docs/tools/zns.md

 LBA Format Extension  0 : Zone Size: 0x100000 LBAs - Zone Descriptor Extension Size: 0 bytes (in use)
 ```

-If the output is intended to be processed by another script, a more computer
+If you want to process the output with another script, you can request a more
-friendly json format can be requested with the '-o json' option:
+computer-friendly json format by using the '-o json' option:

 ```plaintext
 # nvme zns id-ns /dev/nvme1n1  -o json